gazebosim/gz-sensors/examples/custom_sensor/README.md

 make
 ```

-This will generate a shared library with the sensor called `double_sensor`.
+This will generate a shared library with the sensor called `libodometer`.

 ## Use

-This sensor with Ignition Gazebo, or with any downstream application that uses
+This sensor can be used with Ignition Gazebo, or with any downstream
-the Ignition Sensors API.
-Listed here are two ways of testing this sensor, one
+application that uses the Ignition Sensors API.
+Listed here are two ways of
-with Gazebo and one with a custom program.
+testing this sensor, one with Gazebo and one with a custom program.

 ### With a custom program